ttombbab/fractalstuff/README.md

 What if the attractors of multi-Julia sets could be treated as the "weights" in a neural network?
 Could we then reconstruct data (potentially images) from these fractal attractors?

+Imagine that there is an inherent topological compression caused by the gravity well of the planet.
+This iterative phase space represents the material reality of the planet.
+Your mind is a network whose weight and gradients are continually filled in by the external universe.
+Inside your mind you recreate the datasets that is your perception of reality.

 ## Next Steps (Current Thinking)

 This project represents an initial exploration of this concept.
 The current focus is on: